 The NCTJ (EPAO) is responsible for applying for the apprentice's final apprenticeship certificate.
 The NCTJ applies for the certificate to the Education and Skills Funding Agency (ESFA) by submitting the evidence to ensure satisfactory completion of the apprenticeship programme.
 The ESFA will issue the final apprenticeship certificate directly to the employer.

 The NCTJ will issue a diploma qualification certificate within six weeks of completion.

-Fees are applicable for apprentice registration and certification, diploma assessments and the end-point assessment.
+Fees are applicable for apprentice registration and certification, NCTJ diploma/NQJ assessments and the end-point assessment.
 Current fees are published here.